mwhoffman/config/README.md

 ```

 which is a small shell script wrapping the ansible run.
 By default this will
-just install the dotfiles, but it takes additional options, e.g. `-s` for setup
+just install the dotfiles, but it takes additional options, e.g. to install
-that requires `sudo`, `-p` for any package installation, and `-g` for any
+additional packages, do setup requiring sudo, etc. Use the `-h` option to see
-gui-specific packages.
+these flags.

 Using this script requires git and ansible to be installed already, and
 package-installation on macos requires brew.
 At some point I will likely get